 His Suite carpatique was an official selection of the 5th edition of the Coups de Vents International Wind Ensemble Composition Competition.
 His Suite pour harpe made the finals of the 2016 Solo Harp Composition Competition organized by the Future Blend Project and was recorded for release on a CD.

 His Tristan im Mondschein, part of the 250 piano pieces for Beethoven project, was premiered by pianist Susanne Kessel and was published by Musica Ferrum in 2018.
 His trio Las bodas de Helena features in the soundtrack of the short film Argentina which was released in Brazil in 2017.
 The CD One Minute released by Sarton Records in 2017 includes his Trois miniatures pour flûte.
 The album won a double Silver medal at the Global Music Awards 2017 (contemporary classical and album).
-Three other CDs including his works were in 2018: Gimel includes Laissez-moi mes rêves for flute and harp recorded by Iwona Glinka and Anna Sikorzak-Olek; Daleth includes Las bodas de Helena for solo flute, recorded by Iwona Glinka; Two Minutes includes µMesse for flute and bass flute.
-Gimel won a double silver medal at the Global Music Awards 2018 (contemporary classical and instrumental/instrumentalists for Gimel, album and instrumental/instrumentalist for Daleth).
+Three other CDs including his works were released in 2018: Gimel includes Laissez-moi mes rêves for flute and harp recorded by Iwona Glinka and Anna Sikorzak-Olek; Daleth includes Las bodas de Helena for solo flute, recorded by Iwona Glinka; Two Minutes includes µMesse for flute and bass flute.
+Both Gimel and Daleth won double silver medals at the Global Music Awards 2018 (contemporary classical and instrumental/instrumentalists for Gimel, album and instrumental/instrumentalist for Daleth).